 To sum it up, I can tell you this:

 Microverse has shown us a different, better world and they are training us to be part of it.
 In my opinion, that’s the most valuable thing we are getting from the program.

-To learn more about Microverse, and joining our supportive community of remote software developers, get started below!
+To learn more about Microverse, and joining a supportive community of remote software developers, get started below!